 Moving forward, machine learning will allow machines to better correlate contract terms with results and then suggest optimal contract inclusions or refine existing language.
 During contract reviews, this will help stakeholders to more easily identify and address contract-related risks.

 What You Can Do Now to Prepare for Machine Learning (and Other Data-driven Innovations in Contract Management)

 Machine learning requires volumes of digitized data from which computers can learn.
-As such, to benefit from both existing and future applications of machine learning, getting contract-related data into a ready state is key.
+As such, to benefit from both existing and future applications of machine learning within contract lifecycle management software, getting contract-related data into a ready state is key.
 For starters, digitizing all contracts and uploading them to an electronic repository will allow you to run machine learning applications.
 This includes ensuring that all contracts are classified and tagged appropriately – though as discussed, machine learning is already making this requirement easier to fulfill.
 Standardizing contracts – so that your agreements conform to similar formats, taxonomies, and use standard labels – can also help to prepare you for machine learning by making your data easier for computers to parse and understand.

 Quickly identify solutions to your specific contract management challenges.

 How AI Contract Management Improves the Legal Team's Value